-- 13 110.06.2 Administrative Requirements - 14 110.06.2.1 Software Requirements - 15 Developer shall prepare the Project Schedule using Oracle's Primavera P6. - 16 110.06.2.2 Schedule Development - 17 The Parties will use the Project Schedule for planning and monitoring the progress of the Work, - 18 and the Project Schedule serves as the foundation for the Monthly Progress Schedule. - 19 Developer shall coordinate with Governmental Entities when developing and maintaining the - 20 Project Schedule and shall make provisions for adjacent projects and Governmental Entities - 21 comments.
-Developer shall ensure that Project Schedule reflects the following information: - A. Activity Identification.
+- 5 110.06.2 Administrative Requirements - 6 110.06.2.1 Software Requirements - 7 Developer shall prepare the Project Schedule using Oracle's Primavera P6. - 8 110.06.2.2 Schedule Development - The Parties will use the Project Schedule for planning and monitoring the progress of the Work, to verify Draw Requests in accordance with Article 13 of the Agreement.
+The Project Schedule serves as the foundation for the Monthly Progress Schedule.
+Developer shall coordinate with Governmental Entities when developing and maintaining the Project Schedule and shall make provisions for adjacent projects and Governmental Entities comments.
+Developer shall ensure that the Project Schedule reflects the following information: - A. Activity Identification.
 Activities must be assigned consistent descriptions, identification codes, and sort codes.
-Sort code schemes (a) are subject to ADOT's prior consent, (b)

-- must group activities using meaningful schemes defined by Developer and ADOT, and (c) must designate lead responsibility for each activity, and (d) clearly identify each Project Schedule Submittal.
+Sort code schemes (a) are subject to ADOT's prior consent, (b) must group activities using meaningful schemes defined by Developer and ADOT, and (c) must designate lead responsibility for each activity, and (d) clearly identify each Project Schedule Submittal.
 Resubmissions of Project Schedules must use the same revision number as the original submission individually identified by a sequential appended letter (A, B, etc.), as an indication of a revised version.
-Developer shall identify Work being performed by Disadvantaged Business Enterprise (DBE) firms as separate CPM activities. - B. Cost Allocation.
+Developer shall identify Work being performed by Disadvantaged Business Enterprise (DBE) firms as separate CPM activities.

+- B. Cost Allocation.
 Allocate Price and commodity quantities throughout the Project activities in the Project Schedule.
 Accurately reflect Developer's cost allocation for each Project activity.
 All Work must be represented by cost resource-loaded Project activities.
-Do not artificially inflate, imbalance, or front-load line items in the Project Schedules.
+Developer shall not artificially inflate, imbalance, or front-load line items in the Project Schedules.
 The price of each Project activity must be all-inclusive and include all direct and indirect costs, overhead, risks, and profit. - C. Milestones.
 Developer shall separately identify each Project milestone, conforming to the scheduling requirements set forth in the Contract Documents. - D. Activity Information.
 Developer shall divide the Work into activities with appropriate logic ties to show Developer's overall approach to the planning, scheduling, and execution of the Work.
-Duration and logical relationships of the Project activities (or summaries at phase level) on the actual duration and relationships anticipated.
+Developer shall base duration and logical relationships of the Project activities (or summaries at phase level) on the actual duration and relationships anticipated.
 Each activity must have a duration not exceeding 20 Business Days. - E. Constraints.
-Do not use calendar dates or constraints to logically begin or complete any Project activity unless calendar dates are shown in the TPs or other relevant Contract Documents.
+Developer shall not use calendar dates or constraints to logically begin or complete any Project activity unless calendar dates are shown in the TPs or other relevant Contract Documents.
 The Project Schedule must not contain unspecified milestones, constraints, Float suppression techniques, or use of Project activity durations, logic ties, and/or sequences deemed unreasonable by ADOT.
 Any schedule showing an early completion date must show the time between the scheduled completion date(s) and the applicable Completion Deadline(s) as Float.